mihaelamunteanu/CodingDojoTask/README.md

 ### For running and accessing the application

 To be able to run the application a *local.properties* needs to be added under *src/main/resources*.
-The file should contain only:*appId=<replaceWithApiKeyForWeather>*
+The file should contain only:*appId=<replaceWithApiKeyForWeather>* (as it is not ok to expose the api key)

 A default user that can be used to access the endpoint has credetials: username **WeatherMan**, pass **root** with basic authentication. **